 Australia, the world’s sixth largest country by total area, is surrounded by the Indian and Pacific oceans.
-The country boasts an extensive coastline of over 34,000 kilometres, and is home to some of the most amazing beaches in the world.
+The country boasts an extensive coastline of over 34,000 kilometres and is home to some of the most amazing beaches in the world.
 If you love the sun and the sand, this is the perfect place for you!
 People from over 100 countries have migrated to Australia over the years, making it one of the most culturally diverse places in the world.
-With its quaint neighbourhoods and communities, many have settled down and made Australia their new home.
+With its quaint neighbourhoods and communities, many have settled down from Singapore and globally, and made Australia their new home permanently.

 Weather & Climate

 Unlike Singapore, Australia is an arid country with tropical northern and temperate southern coasts.
 It experiences all four seasons throughout the year with summers occurring with a maximum average of 29°C and winters with 13°C. The maximum rainfall is experienced between March and June with an average of 25-100 mm every three months.